MermaidSeqBench: An Evaluation Benchmark for NL-to-Mermaid Sequence Diagram Generation: Methodology

-To scale beyond the core set, we employ \textbf{Scalable Synthetic Data Generation (SDG)}~\cite{fms-dgt}, an open-source general-purpose LLM-wrapper framework designed for producing large quantities of synthetic data.
+\paragraph{Synthetic Expansion} To scale beyond the core set, we employ \textit{Scalable Synthetic Data Generation (SDG)}~\citep{fms-dgt}, an open-source general-purpose LLM-wrapper framework designed for producing large quantities of synthetic data.
 In this stage, we use in-context examples of full flows of valid sequence diagrams in Mermaid syntax to guide the LLM in generating additional diagram flows.
 This allows us to systematically extend the benchmark while maintaining fidelity to the Mermaid syntax.

-The SDG pipeline balances automation with control by leveraging prompts that encourage diverse structural patterns while adhering to syntactic rules.
-We used \textbf{Mistral Large} \cite{Mistral} (123B) as the primary generator.
-From the generated pool, 30 samples were selected and verified through two complementary mechanisms: (1) manual rendering via the Mermaid Live Editor \cite{mermaid-live-editor} to ensure further syntactic correctness; and (2) manual verification with an SME to confirm completeness and adherence.
+The \textit{SDG} pipeline balances automation with control by leveraging prompts that encourage diverse structural patterns while adhering to syntactic rules.
+We used \textit{Mistral-Large-Instruct} \citep{mistral-large-instruct-2411} (123B) as the primary generator.
+From the generated pool, 30 samples were selected and verified through two complementary mechanisms: (1) manual rendering via the Mermaid Live Editor \citep{mermaid-live-editor} to ensure further syntactic correctness; and (2) manual verification with an SME to confirm completeness and adherence to constraints.